 “l guess I look at collecting the way a poet might.
 I've only had a limited budget.
 I've only had limited time.
 Online purchasing is beyond my aesthetic and my principles.
 It's sort of like working within the constraints of the sonnet.
 You are given a form with a specific limitation, and within that limitation, you try to create as much beauty as possible.”

 Albert Goldbarth’s new book of poems, “Other Worlds,” is out in November 2021 from the University of Pittsburgh Press, Pitt Poetry Series.

 T. Cole Rachel Writer

 T. Cole Rachel is the deputy editor of Departures.
 A Brooklyn-based writer, editor, and teacher with over 20 years of experience working in print and digital media, his writing has appeared in the New York Times Magazine, Interview, and the Creative Independent.

 Shawn Brackbill Photographer

 Shawn Brackbill is a photographer and director based in New York and Kansas City.
 His work has been featured in music-related editorials such as Pitchfork, Rolling Stone, and Self-Titled.
-His fashion photography experience spans the backstage scene at New York Fashion Week for Dazed & Confused to shooting for Vogue, Interview, and Elle.
+His fashion photography experience spans the backstage scene at New York Fashion Week for Dazed and Confused to shooting for Vogue, Interview, and Elle.